Part of going to any new destination is trying out the local cuisine. But that should also extend to the local tipples too!

 Mastika – Chios

 If you’ve ever been to the island of Chios, one thing you will see plenty of is the mastic tree.
-Mastika is an alcoholic beverage that is made from the resin collected from the tree and then mixed with sugar, distilled, and left to create an alcoholic drink that’s potent yet delicious.
+Mastika is a Greek alcoholic drink made from the resin collected from the tree and then mixed with sugar, distilled, and left to create an alcoholic beverage from Greece that is both potent & delicious.
 It tastes a little herby, almost pine-like.

 These days, mastika is kept in the freezer (don’t worry, you won’t get ice cubes) and served ice cold.
-It’s often consumed after a meal, but it can be mixed into cocktails, too – albeit strong ones!
+This is one of the drinks in Greece that is often consumed after a meal, but it can be mixed into Greek cocktails, too – albeit strong ones!
 On its own, mastika has an alcohol content of around 15%, depending upon the brand.

 Tentura hails from Patras and has been made since around the 15th century.
-This is a liqueur that is made from fermented cinnamon, vanilla, nutmeg, and mandarin, giving it a fruity yet warm taste with a cinnamon scent.
+This is a Greek alcohol, specifically a liqueur, made from fermented cinnamon, vanilla, nutmeg, and mandarin, giving it a fruity yet warm taste with a cinnamon scent.

-The traditional way to serve tentura is in a small glass with a little ice, served at room temperature.
+The traditional way to serve tentura is in a small glass with a bit of ice, served at room temperature.
 But some people add it to other drinks, often coffee, to give it a warmer taste.
-Alone, tentura has an alcohol content of around 25%, but it’s often mixed with other beverages, which will obviously make it a lot stronger!
+Alone, tentura has an alcohol content of around 25%, but it’s often mixed with other beverages, making it much stronger!

-Tsikoudia has been made for hundreds of years on Crete, and it is still very popular today.
-For those who have tried raki in Turkish, tsikoudia isn’t that dissimilar as it has hat almost aniseed taste that’s quite strong.
-For some, it’s an acquired taste, but it’s definitely something you should try, and it’s known to get the conversation flowing!
+Tsikoudia has been made for hundreds of years on Crete and is still very popular today.
+For those who have tried raki in Turkey, tsikoudia isn’t that dissimilar as it has hat almost aniseed taste that’s quite strong.
+For some, it’s an acquired taste, but it’s something you should try, and it’s known to get the conversation flowing!

 Tsipouro is a popular drink that is another very strong option – it can be anything between 40-60% alcohol content, so again, be careful!
 It’s been made since around the 14th century across the country but originated on Mount Athos, created by Greek Orthodox monks.
 Nowadays, you’ll find it across the country and even as far as Macedonia.

+The traditional way to drink Tsipouro is over ice and with food – to soak it up!
 Like Tsikoudia, this drink is made from grape skins but also vines.
-You’ll find many different brands of Tispouro, and it’s a very popular drink that has a very strong flavor, again, not dissimilar to the Turkish raki you may have tried in the past.
-The traditional way to drink Tsipouro is over ice and with food – to soak it up!
+You’ll find many different brands of Tispouro, and it’s a very popular drink with a very strong flavor, again, not dissimilar to the Turkish raki you may have tried in the past.

 You’ve no doubt heard of ouzo, but have you ever tried it?
 This is a strong drink that’s famous across the country and beyond.
 Again, it’s got that anise type of taste to it, a little like raki or even sambuca.
-It should definitely be consumed carefully and in moderation – as you should with all alcoholic drinks.
+It should be consumed carefully and in moderation, as with all Greek alcoholic drinks.

-Ouzo comes from Lesbos, a beautiful Greek island, and it’s made from the stalks and skins of grapes.
-Aniseed is added to the distilling process and a few herbs.
+Ouzo comes from Lesbos, a beautiful Greek island made from the stalks and skins of grapes.
+Aniseed is added to the distilling process, and a few herbs.
 The alcohol content can be anything between 37-50%, depending upon the brand and whether sugar has been added or not.

-Despite its origins on the island of Lesbos, you’ll now find many distilleries all across the country, with various recipes that each factory calls their own.
-That is why you need to find a brand that you enjoy, as they may be slightly different depending upon where you purchase your ouzo from.
+Despite its origins on the island of Lesbos, you’ll now find many distilleries across the country, with various recipes each factory calls its own.
+That is why you need to find a brand that you enjoy, as they may differ depending on where you purchase your ouzo.

-If you drink only one beverage when you visit Greek, it should probably be Ouzo because it has such a key place in the socializing culture of Greece.
+If you drink only one Greek beverage when you visit Greece, it should probably be Ouzo because it has such a key place in the socializing culture of Greece.
 You should drink ouzo cold, with ice and with meze.
-Never attempt to drink ouzo without any food, as you will probably find yourself extremely drunk very quickly!
+Never attempt to drink ouzo without food, as you will probably find yourself extremely drunk very quickly!